chipwhisp/chipwhisp/README.md

 – updating this soon. eyes emoji

-– DNI Pedophiles, zoophiles, racists, radqueers, homophobes, the like.
+– DNI pedophiles, zoophiles, racists, radqueers, homophobes, TERFs, RCTA, the like.
 I'm also not quite fond of Vivziepop and Dandy's World fans either.